leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 - **Text (Optional):** If included, any textual elements will be in English and will complement the overall design, conveying a message aligned with ALGOSUP’s values.

 - **Dimensions and Layout:**
-The fresco will be rectangular in shape, occupying an area between 60-100 square feet.
+The fresco will be rectangular in shape, occupying an area between 60 and 100 square feet.
 The layout will be designed to maximize visibility from both the interior of the library and the exterior of the building.

 - **Cubes Utilization:**
 The design will incorporate a minimum of 2000 and a maximum of 3000 Rubik's cubes.
 Each cube will be treated as a 3x3 pixel matrix, with no disassembly allowed.